 Converting your wage increase into a savings vehicle is a smart way to increase savings without feeling like you are cutting down spending – plus the pinch on finances isn’t as noticeable.
 Make your hard earned raise something that can help you achieve your savings goals – you’ll be thankful in the long run!

-Do you plan on increasing your savings in 2014?
+Do you plan on increasing your savings?
 If so, do you plan on increasing 401(k) contributions, establishing a larger emergency fund, or have a different savings goal?
 Let us know in the comments below.Investment products are not a deposit, not FDIC insured, not insured by any federal government agency, carry no bank guarantee, and may go down in value.